 The following Design Requirements apply to the Redevelopment Plan Area.
-However, where the Reviewing Board(s) or Municipalities have determined that existing improvements have deteriorated or need improving, the applicant/owner/redeveloper may be required to make related site improvements.
+However, where the Reviewing Board(s) or Municipalities have determined that existing improvements have deteriorated or need improving, the applicant/owner/redeveloper may be required to make related site improvements as part of site plan approval.